loym-com/apps/pos_worldline/readme/DESCRIPTION.rst

 CONFIGURE

-0) JOURNAL: Invoicing - Configuration - Accounting - Journals: NEW - BANK journal
+JOURNAL: Invoicing - Configuration - Accounting - Journals: NEW

+- Type: Bank

-1) PAYMENT METHOD: Point of Sale - Configuration - Payment Methods: NEW
+PAYMENT METHOD: Point of Sale - Configuration - Payment Methods: NEW

 - Journal: Select a bank journal
 - Use a Payment Terminal: Worldline
 - Terminal host: The IP address of the terminal
 - External host:port: Public IP address & port to access the terminal from the internet, via a local service.

-2) SETTINGS: Point of Sale - Configuration - Settings
+SETTINGS: Point of Sale - Configuration - Settings

 - Point of Sale - Payment - Payment Methods (add Worldline)
 - Point of Sale - Connected Devices - IoT Box (IP Address: https://x.x.x.x:443)
 - General Settings - Document Layout (select a layout)